zkSNACKs/WasabiDesign/ProblemsMotivations.md

 Regarding crypto...

-- What is your the biggest problem?
+- What is your biggest problem?
-- Tell me your 3 most annoying problems?
+- What is your top three most annoying problems?
 - What is your pain-point?

 - What do you spend the most time on?